 Emperor Ashoka’s patronage of Sarnath in the 3rd century BCE played a pivotal role in spreading Buddhism across India and beyond.
 The construction of stupas, monasteries, and inscriptions here reflects his devotion to the Dharma and his vision of a just and peaceful society.

-Visiting Sarnath: Timings and Tips
+Visiting Timings and Tips:

 Sarnath Archaeological Site: 6:00 AM to 6:00 PM